James Craig (physician)

 Sir James Craig (16 October 1861 – 12 July 1933) was an Irish professor of medicine and an independent politician.

 Craig was born at Castlecatt, Bushmills, County Antrim.
 He was educated at the Coleraine Academical Institution and Trinity College Dublin, where he obtained a B.A. and M.B., B.Ch. degrees of the university in 1885.
 He proceeded M.D. in 1891, and was elected a Fellow of the Royal College of Physicians of Ireland in the same year.
 He was a physician to Sir Patrick Dun's Hospital and consultant physician to Dr Steevens' Hospital, among others.
 He was King's Professor of Medicine at Trinity College.

 He was elected to the House of Commons of Southern Ireland at the 1921 general election, representing the Dublin University constituency as an independent Unionist.
 He did not participate in the Second Dáil.
-He was re-elected as a Teachta Dála for the same constituency at the 1922 general election and became a member of the Third Dáil.
+He was re-elected as a Teachta Dála for the same constituency at the 1922 general election and became a member of the 3rd Dáil.
 He was re-elected at the next five general elections, but died in Dublin four months after the 1933 general election, in which he had been returned to the 8th Dáil.
-He was 71.
+He was 71 years old.
 The by-election for his seat was won by another independent candidate Robert Rowlette.

 The Sir James Craig Memorial Prize has been awarded annually in Trinity College since 1952 to the student gaining first place at the final examination in medicine.